RexStrider/eat-a-burger/README.md

 It might take some time and patience, but it's worth knowing.

-Just do some searching, I gaurantee that stack exchange has well documented answers for Windows, Mac, and Linux.
+Just do some searching, I stack exchange should have some well documented answers for setting up your PATH environment variables in Windows, Mac, and Linux.

 For this application, you will need to install [Node JS](https://nodejs.org/en/download/), [MySQL](https://www.mysql.com/downloads/), and [Git](https://git-scm.com/downloads).